ShmoogleOsukami/BlockExplorer/README.md

 *Note: mongod must be running to start the explorer.*

-As of version 1.4.0 the explorer defaults to cluster mode, forking an instance of its process to each cpu core.
-This results in increased performance and stability.
 Load balancing gets automatically taken care of and any instances that for some reason die, will be restarted automatically.
 For testing/development (or if you just wish to) a single instance can be launched with:

     node --stack-size=10000 bin/instance